sqlumdash/sqlumdash/README.md

 ```

 ## Notices
+### Table locking
 DELETE-ALL requires to get a table lock.
 If someone are modfying the table(INSERT, DELETE and UPDATE), the other user cannot execute DELETE-ALL, and vice versa.

+### Force-commit
+If DDL is executed, a transaction is committeded forcibly automatically.
+As same as DDL, the following command is also force-commit.
+- PRAGMA incremental_vacuum

 ## Lisence
 This software excluding sqlite is released under the MIT License, see LICENSE file.